"The body says what words cannot."

 The Practice

-Ground yourself—feel your feet on the earth.
-Breathe deep into your belly.
-Move—dance, exercise, shake, stretch.
-Feel your boundaries—where you end and the world begins.
-Build capacity: cold showers, intense exercise, difficult emotions.
+Feel our feet on the earth.
+Breathe deep into our belly.
+Move: dance, exercise, shake, stretch.
+Feel our boundaries.
+Build capacity through cold showers, intense exercise, difficult emotions.
 Rest and recover.

 Holding for Others